sriramakanthpendikatla/sriramakanthpendikatla/README.md

 ## 🏛️ ACM Leadership

-As **Chairperson of the VVIT ACM Student Chapter**, I lead a community of engineering students focused on technical excellence and real-world problem solving.
+As **Chairperson of the VVIT ACM Student Chapter**, I lead a community of engineering students focused on technical excellence and industry readiness.

 - 🗓️ Organised **Udgama 1.0** — a full-scale internal hackathon with multiple problem tracks
-- 📚 Planned and executed **25+ technical events** in 2025–2026 including workshops, bootcamps, and competitions
+- 📚 Planned and executed **25+ technical events** in 2025–2026: workshops, bootcamps, and competitions
-- 🤝 Bridged the gap between academic curriculum and industry-relevant skills for 100+ students
+- 🤝 Built a bridge between academic curriculum and industry-relevant engineering skills for 100+ students

 ---

 ## 🤝 Let's Connect

-I'm actively looking for **AI/ML Engineer, Backend Developer, and GenAI** roles for 2025–2026.
+I'm actively looking for **Backend Python Developer** roles — with a bonus if the product touches AI or ML.
-If you're building something interesting in AI or need a backend that actually scales — let's talk.
+If you need clean APIs, solid database design, and a developer who ships — let's talk.

 <p align="center">
   <a href="https://sriramakanthpendikatla.github.io/portfolio">